Thowing

 Function in the sentence: Noun

-Meaning leaned: The time in the morning when daylight first appears; dawn.
+Meaning leaned: The time in the morning when daylight

 Original sentence: 1.I'll be with you until daybreak